 plastic3D: use the Plastic 3D look

 Here is a small sample:

-The Substance look and feel toned-down themes can be=
+The Substance look and feel toned-down themes can be s=

-To view the gallery of the different toned-down themes, you need to check out the source =
+To view the gallery of the different toned-down themes, you need to chec=

 k out the source code and then navigate to the

 cted to operating system conditions by a nested